 In November 2018 Gaston was invited to take Inga to Sierra Leone by the Charity Rory’s Well, and train the local people there in the alley cropping technique.
 He took seed pods, by plane, packed in an insulated box.
 They survived the journey very well and were promptly planted out with almost all surviving.

-There is still a good bit of beautiful primary rainforest left in Cameroon.
+There is still a decent amount of beautiful primary rainforest left in Cameroon.
 Each time a farmer starts Inga alley cropping instead of burning the forest an area of rainforest is saved, not for one year but year after year after year, while the farmer gets better crops.

-In March and September 2017 Gaston visited the Baka (pygmies) in SE Cameroon and gave a training at Lakabo.
-Two people from Moloundou also came to the training.
+In March and September 2017 Gaston visited the Baka (pygmies) in SE Cameroon and gave a training session at Lakabo.
 Some Inga plots were started at Lakabo and at Moloundou.

-In 2021 Gaston took the Inga to Mouanko and Sanaga Yong (besides other places).
+In 2021 Gaston took the Inga to a number of new areas, including Mouanko and Sanaga Yong.
 Mouanko is on the coast and it is hoped that the fishermen can start to use pruned Inga branches instead of cutting the mangroves to dry their fish.

 Sanaga Yong is a chimpanzee rescue centre.
-They help surrounding villagers.
-Gaston visited ten of these villages.
+They also help surrounding villagers.